 If you already have an Advance Directive, please let your primary care provider know.
-If you want information about how to put your instructions in writing talk to your Service Coordinator or call the Coordination Support Center toll-free at 1-800-659-5764.
+If you want information about how to put your instructions in writing, call Member Services toll-free at 1-800-659-5764.

 Release of information

 Texas Children's Health Plan is not permitted to give any information to anyone other than the person that filled out the Medicaid application for enrollment.
 If you filled out the application for enrollment and want to give information to someone other than yourself, call Member Services toll-free at 1-800-659-5764.